pto365/client/docs/insiders/index.md

 ---

 # Intro
-## The Periodic Table is soon a real productivity tool
+## The Periodic Table is becoming a real productivity tool

 Your entry point to the Modern Workplace
 - Gain control over the Employee Experience